stashed/stash/docs/guides/latest/backends/rest.md

 | ---------- | ---------- | ------------------------------------------------------------------------------------------------------------- |
 | `rest.url` | `Required` | URL of the REST Server along with an optional path inside the server where backed up snapshot will be stored. |

-Below, the YAML of a sample `Repository` crd that uses a REST Server as backend.
+Below, the YAML of a sample `Repository` crd that uses a REST Server as a backend.

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1